-PCS has reviewed all the repurchase devices set out in the Prospectus/Mortgage Sale Agreement and these are acceptable within the context of the EBA final guidelines.
+PCS has reviewed all the repurchase devices set out in the Prospectus (re-Transfer and repurchase of the aggregate Portfolio) and these are acceptable within the context of the EBA final guidelines.
+There is also a clear definition of the applicable Individual Purchase Price in case of a repurchase of non-conforming receivables.